Memorial Services, Church Parades and Tolerance

-Technically, the British Army does not have compulsory Church Parades.
+Technically, the British Army no longer has compulsory Church Parades, neither weekly nor on calendar events.
 They were abolished1.
 I have to point this out at the beginning of this page, because it is a surprise to many soldiers within the British Army.
 This page is about the reality of compulsory and pseudo-compulsory Church Parades, and about communal Christian events in the British Army.
 We also discuss the frequently-repeated notion that atheists should have to do work duties over Christmas and Easter holidays 'because they don't believe'.
-We conclude that Memorial Services should be secular, enforced Christianity should be abolished, and religious beliefs should be respected in accordance with existing Army literature such as the British Army Values and Standards booklet.
+Memorial Services should be secular, enforced Christianity should be abolished, and religious beliefs should be respected in accordance with existing Army literature such as the British Army Values and Standards booklet.

 1. Beliefs Are Important and Personal